EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks.
+The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.

-Group communication for CoAP {{RFC7390}} addresses use cases where deployed devices benefit from a group communication model, for example to limit latencies and improve performance.
+Group communication for CoAP {{RFC7390}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies and improve performance.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast.
 Furthermore, {{RFC7390}} recognizes the importance to introduce a secure mode for CoAP group communication.
 This specification defines such a mode.

 Object Security of CoAP (OSCOAP){{I-D.ietf-core-object-security}} describes a security protocol based on the exchange of protected CoAP messages.
-OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}} and provides end-to-end encryption, integrity, and replay protection across intermediate modes.
+OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}} and provides end-to-end encryption, integrity, and replay protection across intermediary nodes.
 To this end, a CoAP message is protected by including payload (if any), certain options, and header fields in a COSE object, which finally replaces the authenticated and encrypted fields in the protected message.

 This document describes multicast OSCOAP, providing end-to-end security of CoAP messages exchanged between members of a multicast group.
 In particular, the described approach defines how OSCOAP should be used in a group communication context, while fulfilling the same security requirements.
 That is, end-to-end security is assured for multicast CoAP requests sent by multicaster nodes to the group and for related unicast CoAP responses sent as reply by multiple listener nodes.
 Multicast OSCOAP provides source authentication of all CoAP messages exchanged within the group, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.
 As in OSCOAP, it is still possible to simultaneously rely on DTLS to protect hop-by-hop communication between a multicaster node and a proxy (and vice versa), and between a proxy and a listener node (and vice versa).